 The Indian Gaming Regulatory Act of 1988 paved the way for tribal gaming.
-Today, 28 states have tribal casinos, on reservations.
-Last year they earned more than $32 billion in revenue, according to the American Gaming Association (AGA), a leading trade organization for the gaming industry.
+Today, 28 states have tribal casinos on reservations.
+According to the American Gaming Association (AGA), last year, they earned more than $32 billion in revenue, according to the American Gaming Association (AGA), a leading trade organization for the gaming industry.

 Tribal Individuals receive a portion of the gaming revenue.
-In addition, money also benefits communities.
+Also, money benefits communities.
 Casino revenue supports education, buildings, and services.
 In fact, casinos also provide jobs in the thousands, although exactly how many are not clear.
-Furthermore, the AGA puts the number at more than 600,000, while the Bureau of Labor Statistics puts it at closer to 100,000.
+Furthermore, the AGA puts the number at more than 600,000, while the Bureau of Labor Statistics puts it closer to 100,000.

 And yet, despite impoverished circumstances, gaming has given many tribes a better quality of life.

 “[Native Americans] are still here.
 We are still resilient, and we will be here forever.”New Mexico state Rep. Derrick Lente of Sandia Pueblo